tjdevries/vim-vertex/README.md

 For this plugin to be useful to you, these things should be true.

 1. `foldmethod=marker`
+2. webapi - JSON encoding

-This plugin should be `foldmarker` agnostic.
-If it is not, please let me know.
+Eventually, this plugin should be `foldmarker` agnostic.
+I know it is not currently :D

+## Testing

+Attempting to write tests with Vader